40 Subtle Signs of Illness

 Gum disease, in which the gums are swollen or inflamed, could be a sign of heart disease, according to a study of more than 11,750 adults published in the journal Hypertension.
 Researchers found that half the people who reported being treated for high blood pressure also reported having gum disease.
 The connection isn't clear, but scientists think inflammation in the gums might trigger or worsen inflammation in other areas of the body, including arteries.

-The Remedy Rx: Take good care of your teeth and gums, including twice-annual visits to the dentist for a checkup and cleaning.
+The Rx: Take good care of your teeth and gums, including twice-annual visits to the dentist for a checkup and cleaning.

 Swollen Feet Or Ankles